I’m so glad you stopped by.

 I write about what I learned during the years of recovery, from my personal experience and the experiences of others, as well as lots of research.
-I continue to learn about mental health and am always checking out the latest books.
+I continue to learn about mental health issues and am always checking out the latest books.

 I will never lie about how I’m feeling but I don’t condone whining in myself or others.
 Rumination (a big word for whining) is a common symptom of depression and it’s never helpful.

-Reflection, yes.
-Rumination, no.
+Reflection, yes, rumination, no.

-La Cabinette is where I paint, write and overall just relax.
+La Cabinette is where I paint, write, and overall just relax.
 You’ll hear me often refer to my retreat up north just as “teeny tiny red cabin”, not our teeny tiny red cabin, just teeny tiny red cabin, like someone’s name.

-I love diy projects, painting (rooms and pictures), re-decorating my home and helping others do the same.
+I love DIY projects, painting (rooms and pictures), re-decorating my home, and helping others do the same.
 I knit, crochet, sew, etc. I like making jewelry, re-purposing thrift store and garage sale finds, blogging, and most importantly spending time with family and friends.

-I love traveling and have been fortunate to have seen much of the world due to my husband’s many frequent flyer miles.
+I love traveling and am fortunate to have seen much of the world due to my husband’s many frequent flyer miles.
 However, this was a very trying time for both of us.
 We didn’t like being apart but we didn’t have much of a choice.
 It was that job or no job.
 God saw us through it though and we both agree it was good for us as individuals and as a couple.